SherG/cool-iron/blog/facebook-ads-meeting.md

 * Create a specific goal: e.g., Increase X by Y, within Z months.
 * Know the monetary value of that goal.
-* Clarify your ultimate goal: e.g., Grow my business so I can open an second location by X date, and replicate the successful strategy there.
+* Clarify your ultimate goal: e.g., Grow my business so I can open a second location by X date, and replicate the successful strategy there.
 * Prepare to discuss your current activities regarding lead generation.
 * Prepare to discuss any trial offers or specials that are part of your business's outreach efforts.
 * If you've been running a trial offer or discount for an in-person service, know your conversion rate and roughly how many people sign up versus show up.